hodacthuan/tools/README.md

-# Step by step for new device installed
+# Step by step for new device installed checklist
 ```
 google chrome
 terminator